Nuria Oliver: Biography

 Nuria graduated with a degree in Telecommunications Engineering from the Universidad Politecnica de Madrid in 1994.
 She was awarded the Spanish First National Prize of Telecommunication Engineers in 1994.

 In 1995 she received a La Caixa fellowship to study at MIT, where she received her doctorate at the Media Lab in the area perceptual intelligence.
 In 2000, she joined as a Research in the area of human-computer interfaces for Microsoft Research in Redmond USA and worked there until 2007.

 In 2007 she moved to Spain to work at Telefónica R&D in Barcelona as Director of Multimedia Research, the only female director hired at Telefónica R&D at the time.
 Her work focused on the use of the mobile phone as a sensor of human activity, and worked there until 2016.

 In 2017 she joined Vodafone as Director of Data Science Research, and also was named the first Chief Data Scientist at DataPop Alliance, an international non-profit organization created by the Harvard Humanitarian Initiative, MIT Media Lab and Overseas Development Institute devoted to leveraging Big Data to improve the world.
+She served as Chief Scientific Adviser at the Vodafone Institute until 2024.